 Who needs a colonoscopy, when should you start getting them, and how often do you need to get a colonoscopy based on your health?
 We cover that in this article.

-By age 50, you should start getting regular colonoscopies no matter your gender or overall health.
+By age 50, you should start getting a colonoscopy every 10 years, no matter your gender or overall health.

 As you age, your risk of developing polyps and bowel cancer increases.
 Getting routine colonoscopies helps your doctor find abnormalities early so they can be quickly treated.

-You should consider getting colonoscopies earlier in your life if you have a family history of bowel cancer or have any previously diagnosed conditions that affect your digestive tract, including:
+You should consider getting colonoscopies earlier in your life if you have a family history of bowel cancer, or, if you have any previously diagnosed conditions that affect your digestive tract, including:

 It’s recommended that you get your first colonoscopy at age 50 if you’re in good overall health and you don’t have a family history of bowel disease.